Kitchen Stewardship | Caring for All Our Gifts

 When you get to (have to?) host, you’re responsible for a lot more food.
 If you’re using an online menu planning service like Plan to Eat, you can utilize the more powerful features to make your party planning easy.
 I just discovered that PTE has a feature where you can multiply the servings on a recipe, and it will figure out how much you need to make and update your shopping list with the larger quantities.
 How cool is that?

 We always have family over for kids’ birthday parties, and I hosted a Real Food Pampered Chef party one fall.
-You can browse that menu, which features a bit more “traditional” real food because I was trying to spotlight the foods and made an evening of introducing people to just a few new things.
+It featured a bit more “traditional” real food because I was trying to spotlight the foods and made an evening of introducing people to just a few new things.

 It’s tempting to just order pizza for 15 people, and sometimes we do, but usually, I stick to the four criteria above, adding main dishes and deleting the “portable” part.